abstractqqq/arkadia/README.md

 The most common use case of this package is to query 100s, 1000s, or 100k many nearest distances queries.
 E.g. in a dataframe with feature 1, 2, 3, you want to know the nearest neighbor for each row.

 This project may never be published, because it needs to be tightly integrated with the aforementioned Python package, and therefore may not have the API or user-friendliess of a standalone package.
 This repo serves more as an experimental playground.

+## Warning

+No matter what you do, single-machine Kdtree cannot perform vector search for LLMs in a scalable way.
+Kdtrees suffer from the curse of dimensionality greatly and will be very slow once dimension is > 12.

+## Plans

+1. Support L Infinity distance
+2. Support Approximation.
+The simplest approximation scheme can be done by adding an epsilon in the criterion that checks whether we should check the opposite branch.
+More sophisciated approximation methods will be considered.